gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Cycles and dependency chains longer than a week will be rejected.
 Otherwise, updates could take up to 7 weeks to propagate.

+The updater will receive `agent_auto_update: true` from the time is it designated for upgrade until the version changes in `autoupdate_version`.
+After 24 hours, the upgrade is halted in-place, and the group is considered failed if unfinished.

 Changing the version or schedule completely resets progress.
 Releasing new client versions multiple times a week has the potential to starve dependent groups from updates.